Catalysts/cat-gradle-plugins/README.md

 `webjars-<artifactId>` contains the base path of the given webjar (`webjars/<artifactId>/<artifactVersion>`)

-*Note: As less doesn't support the '.' character in variable names these will be replaced with a '-'.'*
+*Note: As less doesn't support the '.' character in variable names these will be replaced with a '-'.*
-*For example `org.webjars.npm:imagenary.lib:1.4.9` will produce the variables `webjars-imagenary-lib`*
+*For example `org.webjars.npm:imaginary.lib:1.4.9` will produce the variable `webjars-imaginary-lib`*

 These variables can be used anywhere in your `less` files to import other less or css files from any webjar.